gigafied/minion/docs/getting_started.md

 You can also just grab the src from the `dist` directory of this repo :)

+Now, include it in your html page, via a script tag.

 #### node.js implementation:

 	$ npm install minion